 What are the Department of Safety Office hours and how do I contact an officer?

 There is an officer on duty 24 hours a day, every day.
 If you need assistance or wish to speak to the officer on duty, call Safety (x6005) and the dispatcher will either have an officer contact or meet you.
 The Safety Office can be reached from off campus by dialing (717) 691-6005.

 Where is the Department of Safety Office?

 The Department of Safety's office is located at 432 Grantham Rd. adjacent to the main entrance of the college.
 When you make the right onto Grantham Road from Lisburn Road, follow Grantham Road by turning right before you cross the bridge to come onto campus.
-Our office is in the green house on the right side.
+Our office is in the brown house on the right side.
 The house is directly behind the red brick "Messiah College" sign.
 The Dispatch Office - staffed 24 hours a day - is located inside the front doors of Eisenhower Campus Center.

 Can Safety help me if my battery goes dead?